 They had the opportunity to have an education.
 To enter the cities without a pass and other basic human rights.

 People of color (previously disadvantaged) well, they did not!
 So if a “White” beggar is begging I personally feel it is there own fault more than anything as they probably fell off the wagon along the way, perhaps alcohol or drugs…This is not the case with “white” people.

 - White beggars in South Africa

 So why do domestic workers expect to be fed at work?
 Simple!
 Historically they were not paid for the work they did they were given food.
 It took time before they got paid and then their meal was included as a way to cost the employer less.
-We have to remember when this all started it was during the times when one income would be enough for a family to survive on and generally the man would perform this role while the women were at home and therefore had the time to make a sandwich for their Domestic worker…
+We have to remember when this all started.
+It was during the times when one income would be enough for a family to survive on.
+Generally the man would perform this role while the women were at home and therefore had the time to make a sandwich for their Domestic worker…

 Whose fault is it that these basic structures are not already in place?
 I will let you think about that one!